On the Birational Nature of Lifting: On the birational nature of lifting for surfaces

-On the other hand, by \cite[Theorem 3.1]{hirokado}, a resolution of singularities of $X$ has a non-zero regular $1$-form that is not closed.
+Since we assumed $p\geq7$, there will be non-zero $1$-forms on $\widetilde{X}$ if $n$ is sufficiently large.
+By \cite[Chapter VI.xiii]{Gauge}, none of these $1$-forms is $d$-closed.
 In particular, there is a non-trivial differential in the Fr\"olicher spectral sequence from Hodge-to-de Rham cohomology on the $E_1$ page.
-However, if a resolution of singularities of $X$ were to lift to $W_2(k)$ then its Fr\"olicher spectral sequence would degenerate at $E_1$ by \cite[Corollaire 2.4]{deligne illusie}, a contradiction. \end{proof}
+However, if $\widetilde{X}$ were to lift to $W_2(k)$ then its Fr\"olicher spectral sequence would degenerate at $E_1$ by \cite[Corollaire 2.4]{deligne illusie}, a contradiction. \end{proof}

-\begin{Remark} While no smooth model of $X$ lifts to $W_2(k)$, it follows from Artin's result \cite[Theorem 3]{artin simult res} that every smooth model lifts to a ramified extension of $W(k)$. \end{Remark}
+\begin{Remark} While no desingularization of $X$ lifts to $W_2(k)$, it follows from Artin's result \cite[Theorem 3]{artin simult res} that every smooth model lifts formally to a ramified extension of $W(k)$. \end{Remark}